TV Tropes Needs Your Help

 - Your party in Radiant Historia consists of a bunch of soldiers with years of experience, a Rebel Leader Badass Princess... and Aht, a 9-year-old girl from a group of traveling performers.
 Not only is she the game's best healer, but her basic magic traps do damage on par with the more powerful elemental spells, and the upgraded versions are some of the most damaging abilities in the game.

 - This seems to be the norm for Paper Mario: The Thousand-Year Door.
 Koops is a timid young man from a small peaceful town.
 Flurrie is a retired actress.
 Yoshi is a hatchling.
-Yet, for some reason, they are all equals to Mario's other teammates (as well as Mario himself), which includes Adventure Archaeologist Goombella, ancient wizard Vivian, Phantom Thief Ms. Mowz, and pirate captain Bobbery.
+Yet, for some reason, they are all equals to Mario's other teammates (as well as Mario himself), which includes Adventure Archaeologist Goombella, ancient witch Vivian, Phantom Thief Ms. Mowz, and long retired Admiral Bobbery.

 First Person Shooters